Women’s Leadership and Economic Security Framework

 What is next?

 In developing innovative approaches that support women in leadership and address barriers to economic security, the South Australian Government is seeking business feedback to ensure the strategy is accessible, practical, and works for business, industry, and government.

 The Framework will be released in the first half of 2021.

 What difference will we make?

-- This Strategy aims to create greater participation for women in employment and leadership positions, it is intended that the full participation of women will create cultural and structural changes in organisations so that gender equality activities will become a business and cultural norm.
+This strategy aims to create greater participation for women in leadership positions and to improve economic security, it is intended that the full participation of women will create cultural and structural changes in organisations so that gender equality activities will become a business and cultural norm.

 The impact of COVID-19 on women’s financial security has been seen across Australia and the Framework will support women to improve their economic situation through education and promotion of opportunities.